Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

-Demanding Nature of Koreans - The demanding nature of Korean consumers is an example of a natural advantage.
+Demanding Nature of Koreans: The demanding nature of Korean consumers is an example of natural advantage.
 Lee (2010) explains that many companies use South Korea as a product testing ground as consumers in the country are believed to be the most demanding globally.
-In order to satisfy the domestic company, it will push the company to seek continual product improvement that can provide a competitive advantage over competitors globally.
+To satisfy the domestic company, it will push the company to seek continual product improvement that can provide an advantage over competitors globally.

-Weak Currency - The weak Korean Won in the past years is also a natural competitive advantage for Hyundai.
-The favorable international exchange rate reduces the price for exported cars to consumers globally.
+Weak Currency: The weak Korean Won in the past years is also a natural competitive advantage for Hyundai.
+The favorable international exchange rate reduces the price of exported cars to consumers globally.
 Ihlwan (2008) describes how a weaker Won has led to an increase in operating profit for both Hyundai and its affiliate, Kia Motors.

-In addition to the natural advantages that Hyundai employs to succeed, there are also a number of acquired advantages as well.
+In addition to the natural advantages that Hyundai employs to succeed, there are also several acquired advantages as well.